jcatterton/DrivingSimulatorNeat/README.md

 # DrivingSimulatorNeat
 A 2D top-down driving simulator which learns to traverse a track using NEAT.
 This is simply the program to run the simulator, not the NEAT library.
+The intention of this program is to give the NEAT library a slightly more complicated task to test it.

 To run, simply use `go run main.go` in terminal.